mlhartme/pommes/README.md

 `pommes goto puc`

 searches the database for `puc`, offers a selection of matching projects, checks it out if necessary and cds into the resulting directory.

-## Advanced

-You can define seeds in the properties file:

-   seed.foo=baruri

-instructs Pommes to automatically run

-   database-add -zone foo baruri

-during `setup`, `database-scan` or if you invoke Pommes with `-scan-now` or `-scan-daily`.

-This is most useful with json repositories.
-To create a json file, run your database-add commands and run

-    pommes find -output foo.json "" -json

-to create a json repository `foo.json`.
-You can also specify a webdav url to automatically upload the file.
-It will be compressed if the url ends with .gz.

-You might want to setup a cron job to run this every night.
-Alternatively, you can setup post-commit hooks to trigger `database-add` and `database-remove` calls after each committed pom.xml modification.

 ## Glossary